Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 <a name="compute"></a>
 #### SAS 9.4 VA/VS server
-(content under development:  Need sizing recommendations for this QS.
-These are from Azure Viya Quickstart.
-PD) We  recommend that you use at least the memory optimized Standard E16s_v3 VM size.
+We  recommend that you use at least the memory optimized Standard E16s_v3 VM size.

 Here are some recommended example VM sizes based on the number of licensed cores: